-LIMITATIONS
+LIMITATIONS-

-- Cannot stimulate breast tissue to increase in size - Cannot create young skin or eliminate stretch marks - Cannot eliminate severe sagging.
-If severe sagging exists, a lift (Samba, Wamba or Mastopexy) may be indicated as well as implants - Cannot eliminate asymmetry in breast shape, position, rib cage irregularities, nipple/areola size and/or position-we emphasize that everyone has asymmetry-some more that others-no one is perfect - Cannot solve personal problems
+- Cannot significantly lift nipple position without adding mastopexy procedure - Cannot create young skin or eliminate stretch marks - Cannot completely eliminate "dents" or "ridges" from previous augmentation capsules - Cannot eliminate asymmetry in breast shape, position, rib cage irregularities, nipple/areola size and/or position-we emphasize that everyone has asymmetry-some more that others-no one is perfect - Cannot eliminate severe sagging.
+If severe sagging exists, a mastopexy may be indicated as well as implant exchange or fill.. - Cannot guarantee that a recurrence of bottoming out or shifting of the implant will not happen again or other suboptimal result, such as scar widening, etc.